 At the same time, our results are subject to changes in the regulatory regime governing China's education industry, particularly uncertainties relating to online education services.
 The PRC government regulates various aspects of our business and operations, including the qualification, licensing or filing requirements for entities that provide online education services and limitations on foreign investments in the online education industry.
-See "Risk Factors-Risks Related to Doing Business in China-We may be adversely affected by the complexity, uncertainties and changes in PRC regulation of internet-related business."; "Risk Factors-Risks Related to Doing Business operations and prospects."; "Risk Factors - Risks Related to Doing Business operations and prospects."; "Risk Factors - Risks Related to Doing Business in China- New legislation or changes in the PRC laws or policies regarding self-taught education may affect our business operations and prospects."; "Risk Factors - Risks Related to Doing Business in China may adversely affect our business and reputation and subject us to liability for information dispendent over the internet in China may adversely affect our business and reputation and subject us to liability for information displayed on our website."; "Risk Factors - Risks Related to Doing Business in China-PRC regulations relating to foreign exchange registration of overseas investment by PRC residents may subject our PRC resident beneficial owners or our PRC subsidiary to liability or penalties, limit our ability to inject capital into these subsidiaries, limit PRC subsidiary's ability to increase their registered capital or distribute profits to us, or may otherwise adversely affect us."
+See "Risk Factors-Risks Related to Doing Business in China-We may be adversely affected by the complexity, uncertainties and changes in PRC regulation of internet-related business."; "Risk Factors-Risks Related to Doing Business in China- New legislation or changes in the PRC laws or policies regarding self-taught education may affect our business operations and prospects."; "Risk Factors-Risks Related to Doing Business in China-Regulation and censorship of information disseminated over the internet in China may adversely affect our business and reputation and subject us to liability for information displayed on our website."; "Risk Factors-Risks Related to Doing Business in China-We face risks and uncertainties with respect to the licensing requirement for Internet audio-video programs."; and "Risk Factors-Risks Related to Doing Business in China-PRC regulations relating to foreign exchange registration of overseas investment by PRC residents may subject our PRC resident beneficial owners or our PRC subsidiary to liability or penalties, limit our ability to inject capital into these subsidiaries, limit PRC subsidiary's ability to increase their registered capital or distribute profits to us, or may otherwise adversely affect us."